viamrobotics/docs/docs/use-cases/image-data.md

 **3. Capture data**

 With the data management service configured on your machine, you can continue configuring how the camera component itself captures data.

-In the **Data capture** panel of your camera's config, select **Read image** from the method selector, and set your desired capture frequency.
+In the **Data capture** panel of your camera's config, select **Read image** from the method selector.

+Set your desired capture frequency.
+For example, set it to `0.05` to capture an image every 20 seconds.

+Set the MIME type to your desired image format, for example `image/jpeg`.

 {{% /tablestep %}}
 {{% tablestep %}}